erlichg/TVML-Kodi-Addons/README.md

 The app in turn will translate the list of items into an XML template to be sent to the client TVML app

+#XML templates
+The main page of the app is the main.xml template which shows a grid view of all plugins available.

+One you select a plugin, the plugin will be called with an empty string and all consequent templates will be rendered based on plugin returns.

+The app will transform the list of items to a template with this logic:
+- If items have title, subtitle, icon and details, it will render the richest template available (list.xml) which shows all these details
+- If items have only title and icon, it will render the grid.xml template (i.e. just a grid of images without details)
+- if items have only title, it will render the barest template possible (nakedlist.xml) which is basically just a list of items

 #bridge
 The bridge is your utilities class for various interactions with the client.